Benito Esquenazi, Cuban-American Artist

-I knew I wanted to be an artist in the tradition of Picasso since I was five years old.
-My family moved from Santiago de Cuba to Miami Beach in 1966.
+I knew I wanted to be an artist since I was five years old.
+I moved from Santiago de Cuba to Miami Beach in 1966 with some of my family.
 One of my earliest memories in Miami Beach was when working intently on a finger painting alone in the sink-room of my kindergarten classroom, saying with certainty that I was going to be an artist, “just like Picasso,” when I grew up.
-I took up painting seriously at the age of 13 and further committed to it after graduating high school and attending Miami Dade Community College from 1979-1981.
-I studied with Roberto Martinez, in private classes.
-At Miami Dade, I studied with Robert Thiele, Salvatore La Rosa and Jon Kitner.
-The experience gave me the confidence to move to New York City, my spiritual art home.
-I moved to New York in 1981 to study drawing and painting at Pratt Institute with Ernest Briggs, Rudolph Baranik, Richards Ruben, and Jenny Snyder.
+When I was 12 years old, I took painting classes and further committed to it after graduating from Miami Beach Senior high school; while attending Miami Dade Community College - North Campus from 1979-1980.
+At Miami Dade, I studied with Robert Thiele and Salvatore La Rosa, who were generous with their teachings and friendship.
+I also studied independently with Roberto Martinez during those years.
+These experiences gave me the confidence to move to New York City, my spiritual art home, to pursue an art career.
+I moved to New York in 1981 to study drawing and painting at Pratt Institute.
+I studied with Ernest Briggs, Rudolph Baranik, Richards Ruben, and Jenny Snyder.
 I graduated from Pratt in 1984.

 I worked very hard as an artist during college and gained much from the experience.
-I felt, however, that I lost something important through formal art education and lamented that I was a less intuitive artist after finishing college.
+However, I felt that I lost something meaningful through my formal art education, becoming a less intuitive artist through that process.
 Therefore, it became my mission in my 20s to un-learn as much as I could and reconnect with the raw, intuitive source that once spoke to me clearly.

-New York City in the 1980s provided fertile stomping grounds for exploring everything from street art to fringe music, and I was fortunate to take part in all of it.
+New York City in the 1980s provided fertile stomping grounds for exploring everything from street art to fringe music amid a gritty and explosively creative NYC environment which I was fortunate to take part in.
 Living in Greenpoint in 1984, then Williamsburg, Brooklyn between 1985-1988.
-I spent most of my time in the Lower East Side art scene which enabled me to merge my formal art training with the culture of the moment.
+I spent most of my time in the Lower East Side art scene, which enabled me to merge my formal art training with the culture of the moment.
 I maintained a rigorous studio and street-art practice at nights and on weekends.
 I paid the bills with day jobs as an art handler for galleries and art service companies.
-For a short time, I also had the privilege of working as an artist assistant to Jack Goldstein.
-This all helped me tap back into my intuitive source and develop my own style as an artist.
-From the mid ‘80s though the mid ‘90s, I focused on creating a “personal mythology” in a series about an angel/earth-goddess woman who could leap across space, time, and dimensions.
+I also had the privilege of working as an artist assistant to Jack Goldstein for a short time.
+This all helped me tap back into my intuitive source and develop my style as an artist.
+From the mid-1980s through the mid-1990s, I focused on creating a “personal mythology” through an "Angel" series that explored the journey of an angel who could leap across space, time, and dimensions.

 In 1995 I paused my art practice to raise my five children.
-I was a single dad for some of those years so it was difficult to find time to paint.
-In 2015, I was able to return to art.
-Now, at 58 years old, I once again spend the majority of my days and nights in the studio, revisiting old ideas and creating new idioms.
-The human form remains an important part of my work but organic forms and Symbolist-like landscapes have become a regular part of my visual vocabulary as well.
-I continue to explore archetypes and gender roles as I attempt to enter a conversation with Matisse’s “Dancers,” Picasso, Cézanne, and others.
+I was a single dad for some of those years, so it was challenging to find time for a studio practice.
+In 2015, I was able to return to my formal art-making practice.
+Now, at 60 years old, I once again spend the majority of my days and nights in the studio.
+Exploring social themes, ancient and discovered personal mythologies.
+The human form, social themes, street art, and formal art considerations remain a significant part of my work as I continue to explore archetypes and gender roles, boundaries, and the role of an artist in our day.